 Consider Replacing Your Device

-If you are dealing with an error on your Android phone where the mobile network isn’t available, consider replacing your device.
+If you are dealing with an error on your phone where the mobile network isn’t available, consider a replacement for your device.
 This could be costly, but it may be worth looking into if the issue cannot be fixed.

 A few things can help settle the problem before taking such drastic measures.
 Firstly, make sure that you restart your phone regularly — this is something we often need to remember to do and can cause unexpected problems.
 You should also check for updates related to your device’s software or carrier settings, as these could finalize the issue.